adamdecaf/rdap_exporter/README.md

 If you find a bug, have a question or want more metrics exposed feel free to open either an issue or a Pull Request.
 I'll try and review it quickly and have it merged.

 You can build the sources with `make build`.
 Run tests with `make test`.
-Currently we required Go 1.10.
+Currently we use Go 1.13.